mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/gui/organization/index.md

 model: /mesosphere/dcos/2.0/data.yml
 ---

-You may manage user access from the Organization page.
+You can manage user access from the Organization page.
 The Organization menu has 3 sub-menus:

 - [Users](#users)
 - Groups